Joy to the World (Doctor Who): Plot

-The Doctor arrives at the Time Hotel, an establishment in the year 4202 that uses time travel to offer hotel rooms at various points in history.
+The Doctor arrives at the Time Hotel in London, an establishment in the year 4202 that uses time travel to offer hotel rooms at various points in history.
 The Doctor enlists Trev, a hotel employee, to investigate a man handcuffed to a mysterious briefcase.
 As each new person is tricked into taking the briefcase, including Trev, it takes control of their body and the previous carrier disintegrates.
 The briefcase is eventually passed to Trev's manager, a Silurian, who the Doctor follows to Joy Almondo's room at the London-based Sandringham Hotel in 2024.

 After Joy takes the briefcase, the Doctor opens it to find a strange device inside.
 Before the briefcase can disintegrate Joy, a Doctor from the future arrives from the Time Hotel and gives the override code.
 The future-Doctor takes Joy back to the Time Hotel, trapping the contemporary Doctor in 2024.
-He takes a job at the Sandringham Hotel and befriends the manager, Anita, while he waits for the door to the Time Hotel to reopen following Christmas.
+He takes a job at the Sandringham Hotel and befriends the manager, Anita Benn, while he waits for the door to the Time Hotel in Exeter Hotel in New York City to reopen following Christmas.

-On Christmas Day 2025, the Doctor re-enters the Time Hotel and returns to the room in 2024; he gives his past self the override code and takes Joy to the future, completing the causal loop.
-They open a door to 65 million years ago where the Doctor frees Joy from the briefcase by provoking her anger at partygate, when she was unable to be with her mother, who died on Christmas Day, due to COVID-19 lockdowns.
-He learns the briefcase is made by Villengard, a weapons manufacturing company, and the briefcase is an incubator for a "star seed"; the company plans to use the hotel's time travel to allow to grow in the past, then detonate it to provide an energy source.
+On Christmas Eve 2025, the Doctor re-enters the Time Hotel and returns to the room in 2024; he gives his past self the override code and takes Joy to the future, completing the causal loop.
+They open a door to 65 million years ago where the Doctor frees Joy from the briefcase by provoking her anger at Partygate, when she was unable to be with her mother, who died on Christmas Day 2020, due to COVID-19 lockdowns.
+He learns the briefcase is made by Villengard, a weapons manufacturing company, and the briefcase is an incubator for a "star seed"; the company plans to use the hotel's time-travel system to allow the seed to grow in the past, then detonate it to provide an energy source.

 A Tyrannosaurus rex eats the briefcase and chases the Doctor and Joy back to the Time Hotel.
-Trev, now deceased but still psychically linked to Villengard's system, leads the Doctor to a shrine with the briefcase sealed inside.
-The Doctor opens it to disarm it, but Joy takes the star seed outside and allows it to enter her.
-She (and the others killed by the seed) pilot it safely into space to detonate, becoming the Star of Bethlehem.
-At various points in time, the star gives hope and comfort to those who see it, including Joy's dying mother and Ruby Sunday.
+Trev's consciousness, still psychically linked to Villengard's system, leads the Doctor to a shrine with the briefcase sealed inside.
+The Doctor opens it to disarm it, but Joy takes the star seed outside and allows it to enter her, merging herself with the other people killed by the seed.
+Despite the Doctor's protests that the seed will kill her, Joy assures him that the seed has overcome Villengard's programming, and that she will evolve and shine forever in the sky.
+Joy also notes that both she and the Doctor share a common loneliness, and advises him to find a friend.
+After bidding the Doctor farewell, Joy flies off to pilot the star seed safely into space to detonate, becoming the Star of Bethlehem.
+At various points in time, the star gives hope and comfort to those who see it, including Ruby Sunday, Anita (who is offered a job at the Time Hotel), and Joy's dying mother.